-The SMS's processes are fully integrated into an LRO's business context.
-It is important that such organisations can rely on robust decision making processes, in order to justify and trace operational safety related decisions.
+The SMS's processes are fully integrated into a railway company's business context.
+It is important that such companies can rely on robust decision making processes, in order to justify and trace operational safety related decisions.

 Management decisions should take into account the direct or indirect impact on safety.